LaravelDaily/course-react-parking/docs/Lesson 4 - Named routes.md

 > `React.PropTypes` has moved into a different package since React v15.5.

-Now it is time to create new component `src/components/NamedLink.jsx` to wrap that functionality inside.
+Now it is time to create a new component `src/components/NamedLink.jsx` to wrap that functionality inside.

 ```jsx
 import PropTypes from 'prop-types'